 The X570 is better than or better for users who like to have multiple options for PCIe Gen 4.0 M.2, more SATA ports, extreme overclocking, and support for Crossfire and Nvidia SLI.
 The X570 may provide all these features, but the B550 isn’t any less; it’s just a limited version of the X570.

 Simply put, the parallels are excessive, yet the motherboards differ significantly.
 The B550 chipset won’t be fully PCIe 4.0 enabled, but the X570 supports PCIe Gen 4 and a PCIe Gen 4 CPU chipset.
 The B550 chipset motherboards are best suited for consumers who want to get their hands on AMD’s Zen 3 architecture CPUs.
 When it comes to VRM capabilities, the AMD B550 chipset exceeds the X570 chipset, allowing overclockers to get the most out of their components.
 The AMD B550 chipset is significantly less expensive than the X570 chipset.
 Although the B550 has nearly the same features as any X570 board, many high end-users and creators would still prefer a premium X570 chipset Motherboard.
 You may read the full B550 Vs. X570 Comparison.

 B660 vs. B560 vs. B550

 To begin with, the B660 is the most recent midrange chipset release from Intel, primarily based on their newest 12th Generation Alder Lake CPUs.
 The B660 sports an LGA 1700 socket (check out our Best LGA 1700 Coolers), compatible with any Alder Lake CPU on the market.
-The older B560 chipset was designed to fulfil the same niche but possesses an LGA 1200 socket, complementing Intel’s 10th Gen (Comet Lake) and 11th Gen (Tiger Lake) CPUs.
+The older B560 chipset was designed to fulfill the same niche but possesses an LGA 1200 socket, complementing Intel’s 10th Gen (Comet Lake) and 11th Gen (Tiger Lake) CPUs.
 As far as the B550 is concerned, that chipset was released by AMD more than half a year ago, aimed at being paired with Ryzen 2000, 3000, 4000, and 5000 Series Processors.
 However, it’s important to note that the B550 isn’t compatible with an APU regardless of the processor’s Series.

-Moving on, the B660 embraces the new standard by offering 6 PCIe 4.0 lanes while the B560 has nil.
+Moving on, the B660 embraces the new standard by offering 6 PCIe 4.0 lanes, while the B560 has nil.
 It’s the same story for the B550 in terms of the chipset, with the actual PCIe 4.0 lanes (up to 20) emerging from a compatible Ryzen CPU instead, designed to upgrade the GPU x16 slot and the 1st M.2 slot for SSDs (x4) to PCIe 4.0.
 The B660, B560, and B550 give each other a run for the money by offering 8, 12, and 10 PCIe 3.0 lanes, respectively.

 Furthermore, the B660 unleashes the beast boasting support for DDR5 RAM at a native frequency of 4800 MHz with the ability to potentially overclock up to 50% higher speeds at 7800 MHz and beyond.
 The B560 and B550 fall behind in this area, only being able to run good old DDR4 RAM along with overclocking abilities.
 All three chipsets are synonymous in the regard that they can run a maximum of 128 GB of dual-channel RAM with 2 DIMMs per channel.
 AMD does pull ahead significantly with the B550 as that chipset also offers CPU overclocking, something the B660 and B560 don’t, since those chipsets cannot manually tweak the Performance and Efficiency cores of Intel CPUs.